-There’s likely no one in Macomb who actually looks forward to having tooth extractions—for any reason.
+There’s likely no one in Peoria who actually looks forward to having tooth extractions—for any reason.
 Largely because they don’t want to endure the recovery process as their wound or wounds heal.
 Recovery from any surgical procedure can be daunting to think about, but with some helpful tips and armed with the right information, your recovery can be quick, uncomplicated, and successful.

 In this blog, we will specifically talk to you about the habits you should avoid while your mouth heals after your tooth extractions.
 This information will help you be better prepared for your procedure and ease some of your worries as you recover.

 Avoid Eating Hard or Crunchy Foods